hyperspy/hyperspy/doc/user_guide/mva.rst

 Decomposition plots
 -------------------

-Methods 1 and 4 (new in version 0.7) provide a more compact way of displaying the results.
-All the other methods display each component in its own window.
-For 2 and 3 it is recommended that you provide the number of factors or loadings you wish to visualise, since the default is to plot all of them.
+HyperSpy provides a number of methods for visualizing the factors and loadings found by a decomposition analysis.
+To plot everything in a compact form, use :py:meth:`~.signal.MVATools.plot_decomposition_results`.

-1. :py:meth:`~.signal.MVATools.plot_decomposition_results`
+You can also plot the factors and loadings separately using the following methods.
+It is recommended that you provide the number of factors or loadings you wish to visualise, since the default is to plot all of them.

-2. :py:meth:`~.signal.MVATools.plot_decomposition_factors`
+* :py:meth:`~.signal.MVATools.plot_decomposition_factors`
-3. :py:meth:`~.signal.MVATools.plot_decomposition_loadings`
+* :py:meth:`~.signal.MVATools.plot_decomposition_loadings`

 .. _mva.plot_bss:

 Blind source separation plots
 -----------------------------

-For BSS, the default is the number you included when running the :py:meth:`~.learn.mva.MVA.blind_source_separation` method.
-In case of one-dimensional factors or loadings, the latter can be toggled by clicking on their corresponding line in the legend.
+Visualizing blind source separation results is much the same as decomposition.

-1. :py:meth:`~.signal.MVATools.plot_bss_results`
+You can use :py:meth:`~.signal.MVATools.plot_bss_results` for a compact display, or instead:

-2. :py:meth:`~.signal.MVATools.plot_bss_factors`
+* :py:meth:`~.signal.MVATools.plot_bss_factors`
-3. :py:meth:`~.signal.MVATools.plot_bss_loadings`
+* :py:meth:`~.signal.MVATools.plot_bss_loadings`

 .. _mva.save: